Earning Alternative College Credit

 The provost and vice president for Academic Affairs (or designee) will review the awarding of credit through the International Baccalaureate Diploma program annually each May in accordance with the state’s policies on transfer and articulation.

-Prior Learning Assessment is based on the concept that college-level learning can be achieved outside of the classroom.
-Prior learning credit is coordinated through the University’s prior learning assessment program which adheres to and maintains best practices in assessing prior learning as recommended by the Higher Learning Commission, the Council for Adult and Experiential Learning, and the Ohio Department of Higher Education.
+Prior Learning Assessment (PLA) credit is based on the concept that college-level learning can be achieved outside of the classroom.
+PLA credit is coordinated through the University’s prior learning assessment program which adheres to and maintains best practices in assessing prior learning as recommended by the Higher Learning Commission, the Council for Adult and Experiential Learning, and the Ohio Department of Higher Education.

-A prior learning specialist assists students in determining the area(s) in which prior learning assessment is likely to be applicable.
-Guidance with the required paperwork and any necessary referrals are coordinated through Tiffany Whitman, director of Academic Innovation and Testing Services, University College, at 419.530.3233 or email@example.com.
+The prior learning liaison working with a student’s academic advisor assists in determining the area(s) in which prior learning assessment is likely to be applicable.
+Guidance along with referrals to college departments are coordinated through University College, 419.530.3142 or email@example.com